National Aquarium Celebrates Turtle Release

 The turtles came to the National Aquarium in December from the New England Aquarium, after they were found stranded along Cape Cod, Massachusetts.
 Kemp’s ridley turtles are the most endangered and the smallest of all the sea turtle species, which makes them particularly vulnerable to severe changes in water temperature.
 They all suffered from cold stunning – the sea turtle equivalent of hypothermia.

 The turtles were outfitted with a satellite transmitter that allows us to track the location and speed of the turtles following the release.
 These tags help researchers learn more about sea turtle migration and travel patterns.
-The public is invited to follow the turtles’ progress by viewing a satellite map of their travels.

 Since Kemp’s ridley sea turtles commonly utilize the Chesapeake Bay during the warm summer months to feed on an assortment of jellies and invertebrates, Aquarium officials felt this was the best time and location to release the turtles and to prepare for the possibility of new patients.
 The turtles are expected to stay in the Mid-Atlantic region or head north for the summer.